Gauriswagh/GauriWagh_CODSOFT-/README.md

 ## Titanic Survival Dataset
+This dataset contains information about passengers aboard the Titanic, including whether they survived or not.

 ## Overview
 This dataset contains information about passengers aboard the Titanic, including whether they survived or not.